DEV-5/MY_NOTES/USB_Behind_the_Scenes_Hands_on_HID_Firmware_Development_notes.md

 ### Definition:

-- Serial Protocol used for transfer of data and power.
+- USB is a Serial Protocol used for transfer of data and power.
-- Multiple protocols and ports and respective drivers were needed.
+- Prior to USB multiple protocols and ports and respective drivers were needed.

 ###  History: